mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 ## Page Transitions

-To transition a page we need to know when the url changed to destroy and recreate the page which is going to play the transition:
+To transition a page we need to know when the URL changed to destroy and recreate the page which is going to play the transition:

 ```ts:src/routes/+layout.ts. showLineNumbers
 export async function load({ url }) {